Seniors can work at any of the agencies from the freshman, sophomore or junior approved lists or at any non-profit agency.

 Hours & Deadlines

-Seniors must complete 30 hours of service and a 3-5 page reflection paper between June 1, 2016, and March 21, 2017.
-Half of those hours, i.e.,15 hours, are to be turned in by December 6, 2023.
+Seniors must complete 30 hours of service and a 3-5 page reflection paper between May 24, 2023 and April 17, 2024.
+Half of those hours, i.e., 15 hours, are to be turned in by December 6, 2023.
 Students are encouraged to complete the 30 hours at single agency to deepen the service experience.
 Students who neglect to complete and submit half of their service requirement in December will be ineligible to participate in second semester immersion trips.
-Any senior who fails to meet the entire requirement on time will receive a Saturday JUG, will not be allowed to attend the Senior Ball, will not receive a diploma and will receive an incomplete on his final transcript.
+Any senior who fails to meet the entire requirement on time will receive a Saturday JUG, will not be allowed to attend the Senior Ball, will not receive a diploma at graduation and will receive a “no credit” on his final transcript.
 NOTE: Students may not engage in service during school hours.
 All service hours must be completed outside of school hours: after school, in the evening, on the weekends, or during school breaks.

 - Identify your placement and describe what you did.
 If you worked at more than one placement, pick the one that was most significant for you.
 What did you like most / least?
 What skills (e.g. patience, compassion, etc.) were required of you in working at your placement?
 Would you recommend it to others?

 - Describe your feelings towards the clients, both before you began and after you finished your service.
 What do you share in common with the clients that you served?

 - Did you have any preconceived notions of the population you served?
 What did you learn about them?